 Forecasting is central to macroeconomic policy making and risk management, and it is now routine to exploit data on a large number of variables to produce forecasts.
 In doing so, you can use a number of techniques, such as penalized regressions, principal components, neural networks, ensemble, Bayesian and other forecast averaging techniques.
 Yet, each method faces its own set of challenges.

-This lecture will focus on some of the pitfalls of the two most popular forecasting methods - penalized regressions and factor augmented VARs – and explain how these can be overcome by exploiting the multi-dimensional interdependencies that exist across markets and countries.
-Using UK inflation and output growth figures to illustrate this, Dr. Pesaran will expand on a previous paper (Chudik, Grossman and Pesaran (2016)) to explore why it is important to take a panel approach to forecasting and include all major world economies.
+This lecture focuses on some of the pitfalls of the two most popular forecasting methods - penalized regressions and factor augmented VARs – and explains how these can be overcome by exploiting the multi-dimensional interdependencies that exist across markets and countries.
+Using UK inflation and output growth figures to illustrate this, Dr. Pesaran expands on some of his previous work to explore why it is important to take a panel approach to forecasting and include all major world economies.
 Ultimately, by including these global factors proxied by weighted cross-section averages, we return to an approach that bears similarities to the GVAR modelling approach.

 About the Speaker